mrscee/cloud-engineering-journal-2026/logs/week-02/week-02-takeaway.md

 3. Upload your application code and let Beanstalk handle the rest

 This enables a deployment experience where the application runs on AWS without the need to manually provision, configure, or maintain EC2 instances yourself.

+### AWS X-Ray
+X-Ray traces how requests move through distributed applications so engineers can find performance bottlenecks, errors, and latency.
+Applications must be instrumented for X-Ray to collect data, and companies pay for usage.
+It’s more common in modern DevOps/SRE work than in early-stage junior cloud roles.